flyteorg/flyte/docs/deployment/configuration/performance.rst

       resourceVersion: "1055227"

 Every time a resource (e.g. a Pod, a flyteworkflow CR, etc.) is modified, this counter is incremented.
-As ``etcd`` is a distributed key-value store, it needs a way to manage writes from multiple clients (controllers in this case) and doing so in a way that maintains consistency and performance.
+As ``etcd`` is a distributed key-value store, it needs a way to manage writes from multiple clients (controllers in this case) in a way that maintains consistency and performance.
 That's why, in addition to using ``Revisions`` (implemented in Kubernetes as ``Resource Version``), ``etcd`` also prevents clients from writing if they're using an outdated ``ResourceVersion``; something that could happen after a temporary client disconnection or whenever a status replication from the Kubernetes API to the Informer cache hasn't completed yet.
-Poorly handled by a controller, this could result into kube-server and FlytePropeller worker overload by repeatedly attempting to complete outdated (or "stale") writes.
+Poorly handled by a controller, this could result into kube-server and FlytePropeller worker overload by repeatedly attempting to perform outdated (or "stale") writes.

 FlytePropeller handles these situations by keeping a record of the last known ``ResourceVersion``.
 In the event that ``etcd`` denies a write operation due to an outdated version, FlytePropeller continues the Workflow evaluation loop, waiting for the Informer cache to become consistent.
 This mechanism, enabled by default and known as ``ResourceVersionCache``, prevents from both overloading the K8s API and wasting ``workers`` resources on invalid operations.
+It also mitigates the impact of cache propagation latency, which can be order of seconds.

-If ``max-streak-length`` is enabled, instead of waiting for the Informer cache to become consistent during the evaluation loop, FlytePropeller runs multiple evaluation loops using its in-memory copy of the ``ResourceVersion`` and corresponding Resource state, as long as there are mutations in any of the resources associated with a particular workflow.
-When the ``max-streak-length`` limit is reached, the evaluation loop is completed and, if further evaluation is required, the cycle will start again by trying to get the most recent ``Resource Version`` as stored in ``etcd``.
+If ``max-streak-length`` is enabled, instead of waiting for the Informer cache to become consistent during the evaluation loop, FlytePropeller runs multiple evaluation loops using its in-memory copy of the ``ResourceVersion`` and corresponding Resource state, as long as there are mutations in any of the resources associated with that particular workflow.
+When the ``max-streak-length`` limit is reached, the evaluation loop is done and, if further evaluation is required, the cycle will start again by trying to get the most recent ``Resource Version`` as stored in ``etcd``.

-a.
+Other supported options for ``workflowStore.policy`` are described below:

+- ``InMemory``: utilizes an in-memory store for workflows, primarily for testing purposes.
+- ``PassThrough``: directly interacts with the underlying Kubernetes clientset or shared informer cache for workflow operations.
+- ``TrackTerminated``: Specifically tracks terminated workflows.

 5. Report status to the control plane